 Epsilon is 1 of 2 companies worldwide who has passed this qualification.
 Certificates available upon request.

-HVCRC® conductors are installed using conventional compression tools and accessories, unlike other HTLS solutions.
-This reduces installation costs & complexity.
-As a result, training of installation crews is easier, and there is less risks of line failure due to improper installation.
+HVCRC® conductors are installed using conventional compression tools and accessories.
+This reduces installation costs & complexity as compared with proprietary accessories.
+As a result, training of installation crews is easier, and there are less risks of line failure due to improper installation.

 The history of HVCRC® Technology